 If you or a loved one suffered a spinal cord injury in an accident, you could have different routes to pursue compensation.

 Let’s say your spinal cord injury is the result of a car crash that was caused by another driver’s actions.
 You may be able to seek compensation through the at-fault driver’s insurance policy or a personal injury lawsuit.
-In addition, in certain circumstances you could recover compensation through your own insurance carrier’s uninsured/underinsured (UM/UIM) coverage motorist coverage if you injuries exceed the insurance limits of the insurance for the person who caused your injuries.
+In addition, in certain circumstances, you could recover compensation through your own insurance carrier’s uninsured/underinsured (UM/UIM) coverage motorist coverage if your injuries exceed the insurance limits of the insurance for the person who caused your injuries.

 If your spinal cord injury happened in the workplace, you could be entitled to workers’ compensation benefits for your medical bills and a portion of your lost wages.

 An experienced spinal cord injury lawyer in Plainville can evaluate your case and identify all potential sources of compensation.

 A successful insurance claim or spine injury lawsuit could provide you with money for: